The following Public Law practice note provides comprehensive and up to date legal information covering:

 Following its withdrawal from the EU, the UK began to operate as an independent trading nation from 11 pm GMT on 31 January 2020 (exit day).
 During the transition/implementation period that followed, the UK focussed on negotiating the terms of its post-Brexit relationship with the EU, with particular focus on its economic and trading relationship.
 This culminated in the agreement of the EU-UK Trade and Cooperation Agreement, which was signed in December 2020 and became provisionally applicable on 1 January 2021.
 For background reading, see Practice Note: EU-UK Trade and Cooperation Agreement—quick guide.

-Meanwhile, looking beyond the UK/EU relationship (ie ‘beyond Brexit’), the UK also began to re-frame its global position, re-establish its status within the World Trade Organization (WTO) and negotiate international agreements with third countries and organisations (even in areas of exclusive EU competence), which was permitted as long as these agreements would not
+Meanwhile, looking beyond the UK/EU relationship (ie ‘beyond Brexit’), the UK also began to re-frame its global position, re-establish its status within the World Trade Organization (WTO) and negotiate international agreements with third countries and organisations (even in areas of exclusive EU competence), which was permitted as long as these agreements

 Free trials are only available to individuals based in the UK